 YAML vs JSON: Key Differences Explained

 When it comes to data serialization formats, YAML and JSON are two of the most popular choices among developers.
-Both are widely used for configuration files, data exchange, and more.
-However, they have distinct differences that make them suitable for different use cases.
-In this blog post, we’ll dive into the key differences between YAML and JSON, helping you decide which format is best for your project.
+Both are widely used for configuration files, data exchange, and APIs, but they serve slightly different purposes and have unique strengths.
+If you're trying to decide between YAML and JSON for your next project, understanding their key differences is essential.

 What Are YAML and JSON?